 AT A GLANCE

-The PREV_PKDL project aims at advancing the clinical development of ChAd63-KH vaccine for the prevention of post kala azar dermal leishmaniasis (PKDL).
-We will evaluate ChAd63-KH in clinically cured VL patients aged 12-50 years in a safety and efficacy phase IIb clinical trial powered to detect a reduction in PKDL incidence.
-The results of this trial will be decisive in the future development of ChAd63-KH.
+The PREV_PKDL project aims at advancing the clinical development of ChAd63-KH vaccine for the prevention of visceral leishmaniasis (VL) / post kala azar dermal leishmaniasis (PKDL).
+We will evaluate ChAd63-KH in healthy Sudanese volunteers aged 12-17 years in a safety, immunogenicity and efficacy phase Ib/II clinical trial.
+The results of these trials will be decisive in the future development of ChAd63-KH.